WesloTheWeb/Icecream-Shoppe/README.md

 ## Goals
 I hope this site to evolve in time to create things listed below in features.
-I just want a snapshot in time of a responsive, semantic, HTML site and that uses good naming conventions and functions of vanilla JavaScript.
-As for the CSS I figure this is a perfect environment and playground to get used to tailwind CSS.
-I am confident in my natural CSS abilities, and since it is just styling I figure this will be a good time to use it.
+I just want a snapshot in time of a responsive, semantic, HTML site and that uses good naming conventions and functions of vanilla JavaScript. <s>As for the CSS I figure this is a perfect environment and playground to get used to tailwind CSS.
+I am confident in my natural CSS abilities, and since it is just styling I figure this will be a good time to use it.</s> Tailwind is very time-consuming and is just writing inline CSS with more steps.
+I will be writing my own, keeping it vanilla.

 I also hope that making this public, people, friends and strangers I come across that are new to front end can use this as a reference for DOM manipulation and semantic HTML (no div soups!!)